raknos13/fitify-react-fitness-app/README.md

 Fitify - Find the best workout for your needs.
-An exercise planner app using React
+An exercise planner app using React and Tailwind CSS